-- Building of Operational Reserves: The LWVC Board and LWVCEF are committed to building an operational reserve of six months over the next three years in each organization.
-The intent of these funds is to be a source to temporarily offset an unanticipated increase in ongoing expense or unanticipated loss of ongoing funding.
+- Building of Operational Reserves: The LWVC and LWVCEF Boards are committed to building an operational reserve of six months over the next three years in each organization.
+The purpose of these funds are to be a source to temporarily offset an unanticipated increase in ongoing expense or unanticipated loss of ongoing funding.
 These funds are not intended to finance one-time expenses and any funds used are to be replenished within two years.

-- Member Services: The LWVC will continue the leadership development workshops for local Leagues, support an in-person convening for MTA’s, support the MTA program, provide expanded Program and Voter Service resources and toolkits for local Leagues, as well as trainings for local Leagues.
+- Member Services: The LWVC will continue the work of the Diversity, Equity, Inclusion committee, explore additional ways to assist supporting local Leagues, support an in-person convening for MTA’s, support the MTA program, provide expanded Program and Voter Service resources and toolkits for local Leagues, as well as trainings for local Leagues.

 - Convention: Every two years the State League works with a local League to host a convention for our members.
 The budget assumes most direct costs will be supported by registration fees.
 Administrative expenses of $30,000 will be covered by LWVC unrestricted funds.

-- Advocacy: The Legislative Committee’s work including their meetings time, any resources to assist such as CaptialTrack (bill tracking system), any work advocating for League positions, as well as necessary lobbying forms costs are captured here.
-This includes advocacy emails and our Action Alert tool which makes it easy for League members and supports to lobby their lawmakers directly.
-The League takes action on bills on a variety or issue areas from election reform to climate change, to Housing.
+- Advocacy: The Legislative Committee’s work including their meetings time, any resources to assist such activities as CaptialTrack (bill tracking system), any work advocating for League positions, as well as necessary lobbying forms costs are captured here.
+This includes advocacy emails and our Action Alert tool which makes it easy for League members and supporters to lobby their lawmakers directly.
+The League takes action on bills on a variety of issue areas from election reform to climate change to housing.

 - Voters Engagement & Education: We run many different projects as part of our work to engage and educate voters.
 They include: